gevuong/aA-Games/go.md

 ### Types in Go
 - Types need to be declared in Go.
 This is important for statically-typed languages, like C++, Java, and Go.
 Dynamically-typed languages, such as JavaScript, Ruby, and Python, does not care what values are being assigned to variables.
+- Every value has a type.
+- Every function has to specify the type of its arguments.
 - Variables must first be initialized with the 'var variableName type' syntax before variable can be assigned to a value.
 - To initialize and assign variable, use ':=' operator for shorthand notation. **Use := syntax ONLY when defining a new variable!**
     For example: